The «Where?», the «How?» and the «What For?»

 |Testing solid chunks of building material

-If we determine that your sample requires TEM testing, we’ll call you immediately to let you know.
+Please note: If polarized light microscopy proves inconclusive, we have the option of using Transmission Electron Microscopy (TEM), which requires a minimun turnaround time of 24 hours.
+If we determine that your sample requires TEM, we’ll call you immediately to let you know.

 |Testing indoor air

 Air sampling is used to find asbestos that might be floating in the air.

 We analyze air samples using Phase Contrast Microscopy (PCM).
 Similar to PLM, PCM uses the contrasting and light-phase properties of the substance being tested.
 Phase contrast microscopy takes advantage of minute refractive index differences within cellular components and between unstained cells and their surrounding aqueous medium to produce contrast in these and similar transparent specimens.(2)